marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/standard-pattern-names-for-generation.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: standard pattern names, pattern names, names, pattern

 .. _standard-names:

-.. index:: standard pattern names

-.. index:: pattern names

-.. index:: names, pattern

 Standard Pattern Names For Generation
 *************************************